Coordination in distributed networks via coded actions with application to power control: Information constraints on black achievable empirical coordination

+then $\ol{Q}$ is \tc{black}{an achievable empirical coordination.} \end{cor} \begin{IEEEproof} Case I differs from Case II by having the state available strictly causally at Agent 2; we can therefore apply the results of Theorem~\ref{thm:achiev-GP} by providing $X_0$ as a second output to Agent 2.
+Applying Theorem~\ref{thm:achiev-GP} with $(Y,X_0)$ in place of $Y$, we find that if $Q$ defined as in~\eqref{eq:factorization_case_II} satisfies $ I_{Q} (X_0 ; X_2) < I_{Q} (U;YX_0X_2)-I_{Q} (U;X_0X_2)$, then $\ol{Q}$ is an achievable empirical coordination.
+Since, $I_{Q} (U;YX_0X_2)-I_{Q} (U;X_0X_2)=I_{Q}(U;Y|X_0X_2)$, setting $U=X_1$ yields the desired result. \end{IEEEproof}

-Apart for the strict inequality in~\eqref{eq:lower-bound-I} instead of the inequality in~\eqref{eq:upper-bound}, the information constraints of Theorem~\ref{thm:upper-bound} and Theorem~\ref{thm:achiev-ISIT} coincide, hence establishing a necessary and sufficient condition for a joint distribution $\ol{Q}(x_0,x_1,x_2)$ to be implementable.
+Setting aside the already discussed case of equality in~\eqref{eq:upper-bound}, the information constraints of Theorem~\ref{thm:upper-bound} and Corollary~\ref{thm:achiev-ISIT} coincide, hence establishing a necessary and sufficient condition for a joint distribution $\ol{Q}\in\Delta(\calX)$ to be implementable in case I and a complete characterization of the associated set of achievable payoffs.
 This also shows that having Agent 1 select the actions played by Agent 2 and separating source and channel encoding operations do not incur any loss of optimality.
-From Theorem~\ref{thm:upper-bound} and Theorem~\ref{thm:achiev-ISIT} one can therefore provide the complete characterization of the set of achievable payoffs for the observation structure defined in (\ref{eq:strategies-I}) and for an \ac{iid} random system state.
-As further explored in Section~\ref{sec:coded-power-control}, one can apply this result to an interference network with two transmitters and two receivers, in which Transmitter $1$ may represent the most informed agent, such as a primary transmitter~\cite{haykin-jsac-2005,li-icassp-2014}, $\Gamma$ may represent an \ac{SINR} feedback channel from Receiver $2$ to Transmitter $2$.
+We apply this result in Section~\ref{sec:coded-power-control} to an interference network with two transmitters and two receivers, in which Transmitter $1$ may represent the most informed agent, such as a primary transmitter~\cite{li-icassp-2014, haykin-jsac-2005}, $\Gamma$ may represent an \ac{SINR} feedback channel from Receiver $2$ to Transmitter $2$.